Are you waking up exhausted and under the cranky glare of your partner? If so, and there’s no easy way to say this, you are probably snoring.

 Can I prevent pregnancy-snoring?

-Because so many of the causes behind your snoring will be directly related to your pregnancy (e.g. hormones and weight gain), preventing those unpleasant snoring noises is largely impossible.
+Because many causes are directly related to your pregnancy (e.g. hormones and weight gain), preventing those unpleasant snoring noises is largely impossible.
 What you can do is remember to keep your weight gain within healthy parameters and, if you do start snoring, employ the above tactics for yourself and your partner.

 Will my pregnancy snoring ever go away?